National Youth Leadership Forum:

-To attend NYLF National Security, you must be in grades 9-12 during the 2015-2016 school year.
+To attend NYLF National Security, you must be in grades 9-12 during the 2015-2016 school year for the 2016 fall sessions or during the 2016-2017 school year for the 2017 summer sessions.
 Many of our students are nominated by educators, leaders from youth organizations and participating institutions, but open enrollments are welcome from qualified high school students who want to make the most of this opportunity.

 What is included in tuition?

 Your tuition for NYLF National Security includes housing, onsite meals, supervisory personnel, program materials, all program activities, site visits, a Certificate of Completion and local transportation during the program.

 However, your transportation to and from home and Washington, DC is NOT included in tuition.
 While attending the program, you will only need money for offsite meals, souvenirs, snacks, and other incidentals.

 Your safety and well-being during the program is our highest priority.
 The program is structured so that you will reside in a safe, controlled environment.
 You will be closely supervised by professionally trained staff, including advisors who serve as educational facilitators and chaperones, security personnel, operations personnel and a program coordinator.

 For nearly 30 years, Envision has achieved a stellar record of safely and successfully enriching the lives of students, providing them with superb educational experiences and professional supervision.
 Other Envision safety measures include: